CSbyGB/pentips/windows/post-compromise-enum.md

 - `Get-DomainGPO | select displayname,objectguid` list gpo names with their guid
 - `Get-DomainTrustMapping` enumerate all trusts for our current domain and other reachable domains

+### Enumerating Users

+- `get-netuser` will output all infos about users in the domain
+- `get-netuser | select cn` will list all users
+- `get-netuser | select -expandproperty samaccountname` will list users but only samccountname
+- `find-userfield -SearchField description "password"` will list description fields of users with a grep on "password"

+### Enumerating Groups

+- `get-netgroup` will list all the different groups in the domain
+- `get-netgroup -Username "f.lastname"` will show group of user f.lastname
+- `get-netgroup -GroupName "domain admins" -FullData` will show details of the group

+### Enumerating Domain Computers and Shares

 *Note: If you do not get result with powerview, you can try this in powershell `Import-Module .\PowerView.ps1`*